feederbox826/plugins/README.md

 deleteFP
 - adds a button to delete fingerprints

+edit-unorganized
+- Jumps to a chosen tab when an unorganized (or organized) scene is opened

 markergen
 - generate markers once they've been saved

 rebrand
 - add a custom name instead of "Stash" to identify your instance(s)

+skip-intro
+- skips intros of studios in the [database](https://github.com/feederbox826/stash-skip-intro)

 stash-omnisearch
 - fork of [stash-omnisearch](https://github.com/hozaywut/stash-omnisearch) for v24+
 - Licenced ISC

+stash-open
+- plugin component of [StashOpen](https://github.com/feederbox826/StashOpen) to allow for local video playback

 studio-img-bg
 - Add drop shadows to studio logos